gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 The CQLT will promote, coordinate, and provide general oversight for Alliance Bible Quizzing including but not limited to:

-- Finding ways that quizzing can support and integrate into local church, district and national ministries
+- Finding ways that quizzing can support and integrate into local church, district, and national ministries
 - Promoting and growing quizzing in districts in Canada and the United States
 - Developing and maintaining uniform policies, including choice of translation
 - Facilitating the provision of resources to strengthen quizzing (including coordinating question writing, editing, distributing the same)